 If you haven’t received your voucher by late morning on the 17 December 2021 or 11 February 2022, please do check your junk folder for the email in the first instance.
 If you think there is a mistake with the information about you or your household, or the voucher is not received, speak to your child’s school to check that all of your information is correct.

 12. My child lives in Surrey but goes to school in another authority area, what help will I get?

-Each local authority has made arrangements for the children that go to school in their area.
+Each local authority has planned for the children that go to school in their area.
 In some areas you will need to apply for the help that is offered.
 If you live in Surrey and your child goes to school elsewhere, we recommend that you talk to your child’s school in the first instance and they will be able to tell you what arrangements are in place.

 13. Who decides who is eligible for Free School Meals?

 The Government decides who is eligible for Free School Meals.
 You can find out about who is eligible and how to apply here https://www.gov.uk/apply-free-school-meals